-Next International Day of PeaceWednesday, 21 September 2022
+Next International Day of PeaceThursday, 21 September 2023

 International Day of Peace, also known as Peace Day, is commemorated every year on September 21.
 It is a United Nations holiday for the end of war and violence, and the promotion of world peace.
 It is also a day dedicated to those who promote peace in conflict zones by providing humanitarian aid.
 On the International Day of Peace, UN countries declare a ceasefire for the day, personally and politically.

-In 1981 the United Kingdom and Costa Rica presented a joint resolution proposing a day for the commemoration and strengthening of the ideals of peace, and the United Nations General Assembly declared this day to be International Day of Peace, to be observed on the third Tuesday of September.
+In 1981 the United Kingdom and Costa Rica presented a joint resolution proposing a day for the commemoration and strengthening of the ideals of peace.
+The United Nations General Assembly declared this day to be known as International Day of Peace, and to be observed on the third Tuesday of September.
 In 2001, Secretary-General Kofi Annan changed the date of commemoration to September 21.
-It was also on this year that the International Day of Peace was declared as a day of non-violence and international ceasefire.
+It was also this year that the International Day of Peace was declared as a day of non-violence and international ceasefire.

-The goal of the United Nations with this day is to promote better relationships between countries, and international cooperation towards world peace and the end of war and conflicts.
-In working towards this goal, on every International Day of Peace, the countries that observe this day declare an official 24-hour ceasefire so that this day can be observed without any kind of conflict, and world leaders put their differences aside to celebrate, as an example to all citizens.
+The United Nations created this day to improve relationships between countries and encourage cooperation, world peace, and an end to war and conflicts.
+The countries that observe this day declare an official 24-hour ceasefire so on this day there is no conflict, and world leaders put their differences aside as an example to all citizens.

 To mark the International Day of Peace, the Peace Bell is rung at the United Nations Headquarters in New York City.
 The bell was a gift from Japan and is made with coins donated by children from most continents, as a reminder of the human cost of war.
 The bell is inscribed with "Long live absolute world peace".